 Vitamin K, which regulates clotting of blood in case of injuries and building/replacing worn-out tissues, is found in very large quantities in cabbages (especially Savoy species).
-For every 100g of cabbage, there is 54% to 83% of RDI of Vitamin K.
+For every 100g of cabbage, there is 54% to 83% of RDI of Vitamin K – from eggs.

 As compared to other vegetables like kales and corianders, cabbages show 64.6mcg extra of vitamin K. Cabbages also have vitamin D and B12, but in low quantities as compared to other vitamins.

 Also, cabbages Vitamin C (51.5mg of RDI- needed for the proper functioning of the bones, blood vessels, and smooth skin /muscle flexibility), Vitamin B1 (0.11mg – which boost nerve signals and accelerates carbohydrates breakdown to give energy for your beardie), Vitamin B6 (required for fat/protein metabolism and red blood cell creation) as well as vitamin A that boosts the beardie’s vision during the night.

 For every 100g of fresh cabbage, there is 2.5g to 3.21g of fibers.
 Green cabbages have more fibers than variegated and red cabbage species.

 Fibers will keep a healthy digestion/alimentary canal by fueling regular and smooth bowel movement.
 It is the insoluble fibers found in cabbages that add bulk to the stool network, bind it well thus preventing your beardie from constipation (difficulties in releasing bowels).

 Cabbages also have 1.2g to 1.5g of soluble fibers, which add to the main meal during digestion – these cruciferous fibers decrease the cholesterol level and help break down low-density lipoproteins that may lead to a heart attack or high blood pressure.